Where will your travels take you in 2015? Here's what other travel bloggers suggest.

 There is not a thing that it can compare with its beauty.

 Alejandro Nuñez is a blogger from Mi Viaje por el Mundo - A Mexican writing about travel for Mexicans. www.miviajeporelmundo.com

 Together for nearly a quarter of a century, Tim & Nat of A Cook Not Mad love to get to know people through their food and culture and try to inspire others to do the same.
 Recent winners of a Canadian Weblog Award in the travel category, they are currently house sitting in Umbria.

 From safaris focused on elephants or leopards, to stunning train rides through the mountains, this country is quickly becoming a popular travel destination following years of civil war.
 Surfing, scuba, hiking, safaris, UNESCO sites and everything you wanted to know about tea, Sri Lanka has it all.
 Stay in all-inclusive resorts, 100-year-old colonial estates converted into hotels or bare bones hostels and guest houses on the beach.
 Food highlights include hoppers in the morning, a variety of rotti for lunch and curries for dinner.

 Travis Ball is a photographer who work has appeared in numerous publications online and off.
-He blogs at FlashpackerHQ.com and is very active on Instagram.
+He blogs at FlashpackerHQ.com.

 Playa del Carmen, Mexico